Azure/iot-edge-v1/samples/dotnet_core_module_sample/README.md

 The `build_dotnet_core.cmd` script builds the .NET Core Modules in the solution located here (../bindings/dotnetcore/dotnet-core-binding/dotnet-core-binding.sln).
 Today the Solution has:
-1. Microsoft.Azure.IoT.Gateway ==> DLL you shall reference on your module project.
+1. Microsoft.Azure.Devices.Gateway ==> DLL you shall reference on your module project.
 2. PrinterModule ==> .NET(C#) Core Module that output to the console content received by Sensor Module.
 3. Sensor Module ==> .NET(C#) Core Module that publishes Simulated Sensor data to the gateway.

 Building the solution you will have the following binaries:
-1. Microsoft.Azure.IoT.Gateway.Test.dll.
+1. Microsoft.Azure.Devices.Gateway.Test.dll.
 2. SensorModule.dll.
 3. PrinterModule.dll.